 Mention W.R.
-Coile Middle School, and many locals will say they’ve never heard of it.
-But here it is, located on forty-six acres about a mile and a half north of Winterville.
-Approximately 650 students are bused each day from diverse urban settings out to this rural site, and when they’re here the school campus is a-buzz with outdoor learning.
+Coile Middle School and many locals will say they’ve never heard of it.
+Located on forty-six acres about a mile and a half north of Winterville, the school hosts approximately 650 students in grades 6-8.
+The school’s rural location propels the students’ interest in outdoor learning.

 See you in the garden!